Peterenterprise298/documentation/content/applications/hr/referrals.rst

   the alert should be displayed for, select the company from the drop-down menu.
 If this field remains blank, the alert is visible to everyone with access to the Referrals application.
 If a company is specified, only user's within that company (who also have access to the Referrals application) will see the alert.
+This field only appears when in a multi-company database.
 - :guilabel:`Alert`: Enter the text for the alert.
 This message appears inside the alert banner on the main dashboard.
 - :guilabel:`On Click`: There are three options for the alert.
 Click the radio button next to the